 LEGAL DISCLOSURE: The information in this blog post (“post”) is provided for general informational purposes only, and may not reflect the current law in your jurisdiction.
 No information contained in this post should be construed as legal advice nor is it intended to be a substitute for legal counsel on any subject matter.
 No reader of this post should act or refrain from acting on the basis of any information included in, or accessible through, this post without seeking the appropriate legal or other professional advice on the particular facts and circumstances at issue from a real estate/lawyer licensed in the appropriate licensing jurisdiction.

 FAQ about apartment renting in Amsterdam

 How much does it cost to rent long term in Amsterdam?

 In the city centre, there is a lot of variation.
-These prices are exclusive of utilities.
+These prices are exclusive of utilities as of 2018.

 I’ve now written a post about the full cost of living in Amsterdam from rent to utilities, so please click here for more info!

 How long does it take to find an apartment or room?